 “Understood.”
 Green Suit backed away, hands raised apologetically, and Pest followed with an amused little half-smile on his full lips.
 Glenda watched them until they were out of the gate and walking away, then went back inside and poured herself a small whiskey.
 Her hands were shaking.

 She didn’t expect to sleep very well, but the whiskey had other ideas, particularly when she had a second one after dinner.
-There had been no more doorbells, and when she peered out the window before closing the curtains, there was no one outside, not even any unfamiliar cars on the street.
+There had been no more doorbells, and when she peered out the window before closing the curtains there was no one outside, not even any unfamiliar cars on the street.
 Maybe she’d scared them off, although she had a feeling that wasn’t the case.
-Never mind – if they came back tomorrow she’d meet them with phone in hand.
+Never mind – if they came back tomorrow she’d meet them with phone in hand and the police number already dialled.

 She woke with first light, padding softly through the familiar rituals of waking – opening curtains and brushing teeth and brewing tea and turning the radio on for the news, although she tried not to listen too closely these days.
 There was never anything good on it.
 Or if there was, it was a fireman rescuing a duckling to set against floods and genocide and war.
 Not much balance.